NASA Astronaut Group 8: Training

 On August 31, 1979, NASA announced that the 35 astronaut candidates had completed their training and evaluation, and were now officially astronauts, qualified for selection on space flight crews.
 This brought the number of active astronauts to 62.
 Their training, which had been expected to last 18 to 24 months, had been completed in just 14.
 Training of subsequent classes was shortened to just 12 months.
 The initiation of a selection of the next class of astronaut candidates had already been announced on April 1.
-Although NASA considered them astronauts, most did not feel like real astronauts until they were "veterans"—astronauts who had flown in space.
-Had the Space Shuttle program been running on schedule, they would have been immediately assigned to flight, but it was now running more than two years behind.
+Although NASA considered them astronauts, most did not feel like real astronauts until they were "veterans:" astronauts who had flown in space.
+Had the Space Shuttle program been running on schedule, they would have been immediately assigned to flights, but it was now running more than two years behind.
 Veteran astronaut Alan Bean, the TFNG's coordinator, counseled patience, reminding them that the Group 7 astronauts had been waiting over ten years for their first flights.